hassansuhaib/100-days-of-code/log.md

 **Today's Progress:**
 I did 50% of the Object-Oriented Programming part of #JavaScript at #freeCodeCamp and practiced a little bit of Bootstrap.
 Going a bit slow these days because I was getting too much exhausted.

+### Day 55, April 7, 2020.

+**Today's Progress:**
+-Finished the Object-Oriented Programming part of JavaScript at freeCodeCamp.